 The global sector also gives you access to industries that aren’t as common in the UK, like technology, cars and agriculture.

 There’s no richer hunting ground than the whole world.

 Otherwise you can invest in a ready-made portfolio of funds investing around the world, such as the HL Multi-Manager Special Situations Fund.
-It benefits from our in-house research and we think the additional costs of running a multi-manager fund are justified by the benefits of this approach.
-This fund has some exposure to higher-risk smaller companies and emerging markets and is managed by our sister company HL Fund Managers Ltd.
+It benefits from our in-house research and we think the additional costs are justified by the benefits of this approach.
+This fund has some exposure to higher-risk smaller companies and emerging markets, and is managed by our sister company HL Fund Managers Ltd.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.